I-81 Parking

 Find directions & tips for Dark Horse Hollow, an unofficial swimming spot on Stony Fork Creek in Virginia.
 Learn about access, safety, and what to expect.

-Location Details
+Location

-Tucked into the forested hills outside Wytheville, Virginia, Dark Horse Hollow is one of those places that feels like a locals' secret — and in many ways, it still is.
+Tucked into the forested hills outside Wytheville, Virginia, Dark Horse Hollow is one of those places that feels like a locals' discovery — and in many ways, it still is.
 This unofficial natural swimming area along Stony Fork Creek draws families, waders, and warm-weather wanderers looking for something quieter and more intimate than a developed park.
 The hollow lives up to its evocative name: the woods close in around you, light filters through a canopy of hardwoods, and the sound of moving water reaches you before the creek even comes into view.

 Stony Fork Creek winds through a classic southwestern Virginia forest, where dense tree cover keeps the air noticeably cooler than the open road just minutes away.
 The banks are earthy and soft underfoot in places, rocky and mossy in others.
 Birdsong is a near-constant companion, and if you sit quietly at the water's edge, you're likely to catch glimpses of the abundant wildlife that makes this hollow its home — herons picking along the shallows, crayfish darting beneath stones, and the occasional flash of a trout holding position against the current.
 The picturesque forest setting surrounds you completely, giving the spot a sense of remove that belies how accessible it actually is.